Last Updated on August 26, 2022 by Celia

 In 1988, child star Judith Barsi and her mother were shot to death by Jozsef Barsi, her father, in a drunken rage, before he turned the gun on himself.

 The 10-year-old, whose last credited role was that of voicing Anne-Marie in the 1989 animated film released posthumously titled “All Dogs Go to Heaven,” had previously appeared in the 1984 TV movie “Fatal Vision,” in which her character was slain by her father, a Green Beret.

-The only child had also appeared in numerous television shows and about 50 commercials, according to the New York Times.
+The only child had also appeared in numerous television shows and about 50 commercials, according to the.